Mrs. Larson (A-K) - 946-8372

 - Do the very best work you can this year.
 The class rank, which is calculated at the end of your junior year, is critical for use in college admissions and scholarship applications.
 Both class rank and SAT scores are important criteria in college admissions.

-- All juniors who are considering the possibility of going to a two or four-year college should take the Preliminary Scholastic Aptitude Test (PSAT) to be given here on Wednesday, October 17, 2012.
+- All juniors who are considering the possibility of going to a two or four-year college should take the Preliminary Scholastic Aptitude Test (PSAT) to be given here on Saturday, October 19, 2013.
 Register for the PSAT/NMSQT in the Main Office.
-The fee is approximately $15.00.
-Fee waivers are available for those students who receive free or reduced lunches.
+The fee is approximately $20.00.
+Fee waivers are available.

 - The SAT II or subject tests from the College Board are only required by some of the more selective colleges.
 Check with your college of choice to determine admissions criteria.

-- Any athlete planning to attend a Division I or II College on an athletic scholarship should include the NCAA Eligibility Center (9999) as one of the selections for your SAT scores.
-Check out www.ncaaeligibilitycenter.org for more information.
+- Any athlete planning to attend a Division I or II College on an athletic scholarship should include the NCAA ClearingHouse (9999) as one of the selections for your SAT scores.

-- Colleges also use the American College Test (ACT).
+- Certain colleges use the American College Test (ACT) instead of the SAT.
 Check The College Handbook in the Career Center to be certain which test specific colleges prefer.

 - Those interested in Military academies should begin the application process in the spring of the junior year.
 Except for military service academies, all other applications for post-high school institutions are filed beginning in September of the senior year.

-- The Career Center is the place to register for an on line program which will help you in your search for careers.
+- The Career Center is the place to register for an on line Choices program which will help you in your search for careers.
 The Choices program allows you to search not only for careers, colleges, technical, business and certificate training information.
-This program will also enable you to save your data, collect your personal information, and access your searches from home.
-Access your profile at www.bridges.com.
+The new program will also enable you to save your data, collect your personal information, and access your searches from home.
 This is the year you will want to identify your strengths and interests and begin examining career choices.
-The career center located near the guidance office is helpful whether you plan to further your education or find a job.
+The career center located near the guidance office is helpful whether you plan to further your education or find a job

 - A special programs and scholarship folder is maintained in the guidance office for you to review for special opportunities.
 Often various organizations provide us with information we include in the daily announcements, as well as on our high school website aahs.aasdcat.com